Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     tokens; // {array} tokens extracted from the searchString, each token is an
-            // object in the form {type, value}. results; // {array} list of UrlbarMatch objects.
+            // object in the form {type, value}. results; // {array} list of UrlbarMatch objects. preselected; // {boolean} whether the first match should be preselected. autofill; // {boolean} whether the first match is an autofill match.
   }